 - The Metroid series uses these a lot, usually in the multiple pirate bases you'll have to raid.

 - In Owlboy, wiping out all the enemies in some particular areas will make a treasure box appear.

 - Star Fox Adventures has its own share of Life Force Doors.
 They look like red vortexes with a skull in the middle and little "spirits" orbiting around it.
 That last detail actually has a purpose, as the number of "spirits" indicates how many enemies you need to kill to open it.

 - Red doors in Ittle Dew must be opened by killing enemies, unlike green doors which use puzzles.

-- Practically every first-visited room in Luigi's Mansion requires Luigi to suck up all the ghosts in it (not counting hidden Boos) in order to get rid of the supernatural vine barrier thing that protects every door.
+- Nearly every first-visited room in the first game requires Luigi to suck up all the ghosts in it (not counting hidden Boos) in order to get rid of the supernatural vine barrier thing that protects every door.

 - In Luigi's Mansion: Dark Moon, there's a moment during the third mission of the fourth area (Secret Mine) when three powered-up ghosts seal the entrance to a cableway car with magical energy chains.
 These chains are linked to the life force of the ghosts, so Luigi has to hunt them down as he revisits previous rooms.

 - Luigi's Mansion 3 does this rarely, preferring instead to employ scripted ambushes where Luigi has to capture all ghosts in order to dispel the life-force barriers that prevent him from leaving the current room.